Jyarn/sysfdtbl/README.md

 And `fetchSingle` calls `frPidPathFtFdInfo` and returns a piFdDesc\
 `fetchStats` fetches the stats of a given file descriptor and writes it into bff using stat and readlink\
 \
-readlink to fetch the filename, which was in the man proc documentation\
+readlink is used to fetch the filename, like it said in the man proc documentation\
 stat was used to fetch the inodes even though it doesn't match the output of `ls -li /proc/[pid]/fd/ -`.
 I assumed that `ls -li` used lstat rather than stat because it doesn't match the inode given by `readlink` (the inode in `type:[inode]`)

 ### IO.*

 Wraps printf, fprintf, and fwrite into a variadic function\
-A variadic function was since it lets specify a variable number of arguments, which was needed if I wanted to wrap encapsulate `printf`, `fprintf`, and `fwrite` together.
-My main reference for implementing this was https://www.youtube.com/watch?v=S-ak715zIIE. around 3m:00s, and he says that this is how all `printf` implementations implement `printf`.
+A variadic function was used since it lets me specify a variable number of arguments, which was needed if I wanted to wrap encapsulate `printf`, `fprintf`, and `fwrite` together.
+My main reference for implementing this was https://www.youtube.com/watch?v=S-ak715zIIE.\
+Around 3m:00s, he says that this is how all `printf` implementations implement `printf`.
 So I decided to call `vfprintf` to print in ascii mode\
 Binary mode, calls `vsprintf` to process the string, and then calls `fwrite` to print\
 What mode to print in is specified by the `printMode` enum